 What is massage used for?

 People use massage to promote relaxation and relieve pain.
 It can also relieve muscle tension and may improve blood flow, relieve pressure on nerves, and restore normal joint movement.

 Is massage safe?

 When done properly, massage is considered safe.
 But talk to your doctor before you get a massage if:

 - You have open wounds, bruises, or areas of weak skin.

 - You have a blood clot in a vein.

-- You have a bleeding disorder, have low blood platelet counts, or take a blood-thinner medicine such as warfarin (Coumadin).
+- You have a bleeding disorder, have low blood platelet counts, or take a medicine (called a blood thinner) that prevents blood clots.